OR WAIT 15 SECS

-Turkey’s pharmaceutical industry ranks as the sixth largest in Europe, and the 16th largest globally (1).
 Last year, the Turkish Government unveiled plans to position the country in the top 10 most-preferred locations for R&D investment in the pharmaceutical sector by 2023.
+This article provides an overview of the incentives introduced under the Technopolis Law and the R&D Act.

 Since the creation of the modern Republic of Turkey in 1922, the Turkish governments have published regular Development Plans.
 These plans determine the road map of the country’s development policies for the subsequent five-year span.
 The government’s most recent Development Plan (published on 6 July 2013 and numbered 28699) introduced a new program that aims to position Turkey as global R&D centre in the pharmaceutical sector.
 The Plan states that “it is vital that Turkey becomes a global R&D and production center for pharmaceuticals in the long term, and holds a competitive position in pharmaceuticals and medical-devices industries.”
 The 10th Development Plan further establishes two tangible goals--to meet 60% of national need for pharmaceuticals from local production, and to meet 20% of national need for medical devices from local production.
 To achieve these aims, Turkey will have to attract international R&D investment by introducing incentives for investors, researchers and developers.